 While the chromosomes for other parts of the body are the same size and shape — forming an identical pairing — the X and Y chromosomes have different structures.

 The X chromosome is significantly longer than the Y chromosome and contains hundreds more genes.
 Because the additional genes in the X chromosome have no counterpart in the Y chromosome, the X genes are dominant.
 This means that almost any gene on the X, even if it is recessive in the female, will be expressed in males.
 These are referred to as X-linked genes.
 Genes found only on the Y chromosome are referred to as Y-linked genes, and expressed only in males.
 Genes on either sex chromosome can be called sex-linked genes.

 There are approximately 1,098 X-linked genes, though most of them are not for female anatomical characteristics.
-In fact, many are linked to disorders such as hemophilia, Duchenne muscular dystrophy, fragile-X syndrome, and more.
+Many are linked to disorders such as hemophilia, Duchenne muscular dystrophy, fragile-X syndrome and several others.
 They are responsible for red-green color blindness, considered the most common genetic disorder and found most often in males.
 The non-sex feature X-linked genes are also responsible for male pattern baldness.

 Sex chromosome abnormalities

 Abnormalities in the sex chromosome combination can result in a variety of gender-specific conditions that are rarely lethal.
 These abnormalities can be caused by full or partial chromosome deletions or duplicated sex chromosomes, according to MSD Manual.

 Turner syndrome occurs when females are missing or partially missing an X chromosome, according to the Mayo Clinic.
 Turner Syndrome can cause a variety of medical and developmental problems including short stature, failure in the development of ovaries and heart defects.